 Fasting glucose

 Elevated fasting glucose is the first clue that you might be diabetic or heading towards type II diabetes.
-If your glucose test is above normal ranges, you will likely be advised to repeat it and consider an HbA1C test, which is a test that measures your average blood sugar over the last 3 month period.
+If your glucose test results are above normal ranges, you will likely be advised to repeat the test and consider an HbA1C test, which measures your average blood sugar over the last 3-month period.
 Depending on the outcome of these investigations, you may be diagnosed as “pre-diabetic” or “diabetic”.
 In both of these situations, but especially if it is caught early in the “pre-diabetes” stage, type II diabetes is reversible, sometimes with dietary and lifestyle changes alone and sometimes with the added benefit of medication.
-Either way, uncontrolled diabetes if left without treatment and lifestyle changes can result in some very serious conditions and issues, and increases your risk of multiple illnesses.
-Especially if you have risk factors such as a family history of diabetes, preventative testing is vital.

 Thyroid function